CarolKogei/bioinformatics-internship/README.md

 I am thrilled to be part of the Molecular Biology and Informatics Unit at icipe, also looking foward to learning and creating solutions through individual and collaborative projects.

-Mission: To understand, Analyse and Interpret Bio Data through various statistical tools;To produce informed decisions through research.
+Mission: To understand, Analyse and Interpret Bio Data through various statistical tools;To produce informed decisions through Bioinformatics research.

 Vision : To become a leading Data Scientist in BioInformatics through creating sustainable solutions.